Get Relief from Back Pain in San Marcos Today!

 Am I At Risk For Back Pain?

-• Posture-related risks: Poor posture when sitting, standing, or lifting heavy objects can strain your back muscles, ligaments, and discs, increasing your risk of developing back pain.
+• Posture-related risks: Poor posture when sitting, standing, or lifting heavy objects can strain your back muscles, ligaments, and spinal discs, increasing your risk of developing back pain.

 • Sedentary lifestyle: A lack of physical activity weakens the muscles in your back, making them more prone to injury and discomfort.